 “In every walk with Nature, one receives far more than one seeks.” - John Muir

 Jaymi Heimbuch has always had a profound interest in wildlife and the natural world.
-In her writing career, her continuous goal is to tell stories that engage readers, either to open up new perspectives or to inspire to act.
+In her writing career, her continuous goal is to tell stories that engage readers, opening them up to new perspectives or inspiring them to act.
 She aspires to the same impact with her photography: to create images that trigger an emotional connection with viewers, and which spur us all to be stewards of nature.
 Through her images, she hopes to spark wonder, respect and appreciation for animals, whether they are species found on the other side of the planet, or that are living with us in our own backyards and homes.

 Jaymi's photography has been published in Bay Nature Magazine, Cesar's Way Magazine, Mother Nature Network and TreeHugger among other outlets.
 One of her images was turned into a stamp by the United Nations Postal Administration to celebrate the International Day of Happiness.
 Her environmental, wildlife and pet writing has been published in a variety of print and online publications, including BBC Wildlife Magazine, Huffington Post, and Beautiful Beasties.